ETITCHEUMENI/ETITCHEUMENI/README.md

 - 👀 I’m interested in "Methodology and Biostatistics"

-- 🌱 I’m currently learning " Biostatistics, Clinical Research, Epidemiology"
+- 🌱 I learned " Biostatistics, Clinical Research, Epidemiology"

 - 💞️ I’m looking to collaborate on " Biostatistics"